Xerma1/Cybersecurity-writeups-learning/pwnable.kr/bof.md

 # Reflection

-First time using the buffer overflow exploit that I learnt in my lectures from my course SC3010 Computer Security module, I struggled at first as I thought that the stack looks like this (what was taught in my lectures:
+First time using the buffer overflow exploit that I learnt in my lectures from my course SC3010 Computer Security module, I struggled at first as I thought that the stack looks like this (what was taught in my lectures):

 ```
 HIGH MEMORY ADDRESS